 The lower body and its relationship with the ground

 The upper body and its ability to load and explode rotationally

-A recent video was posted by 2 Time World Long Drive Champion, Joe Miller, check it out below:
+A video was posted a while back by 2 Time World Long Drive Champion, Joe Miller, check it out below:

 Hitting a golf ball 380+ yards, off your knees… absolutely unbelievable.